SCHEDULE OF EVENTS

 Start your Friday with Yoga for Climbers, an energizing and restorative practice led by Jean “Tucky.”
 This class blends creative flow sequences with mindful messages, supporting a wide range of abilities.
 Jean fosters a fun and welcoming space where students can explore their practice, regardless of experience level.
 Designed to enhance climbing movement, this class focuses on breath, body awareness, and mobility.
 Expect to stretch your shoulders, neck, hips, lower back, hamstrings, and quads—perfect for kickstarting your weekend on the rock.
 Please bring a mat!

-This community class is donation-based, with a suggested donation of $10–15 (cash or Venmo @jean-tucky).
-A percentage of the donations will support the Community Arts Center.
-There is also a fabulous gift shop with local art, cards and gifts that you can come back to check out after Climber Coffee (starts at 9AM!).
+*Your donations support C5 Studios Community Arts Center, a non-profit creative hub in Bishop, California that aims to be an inspirational home for creative practice and culture!
+There is also a fabulous gift shop with local art, cards and gifts that you can come back to check out after Climber Coffee.

 Come for the coffee, stay for the beta .
 Chat with the Bishop Climbing Rangers about local climbing ethics, and meet some of our community partners!